vikaschoudhary007/APP_Project/README.md

 Using Taylor series expansion to calculate the Cosine function cos(x) = 1 - x^2/2! + x^4/4! - x^6/6! + ...

+Newton method in Python to solve for alpha given the equation α – sin(α) = π/2.

+l = 2R(1 – cos(α/2))    // Using the values of α calculated using the Newton Method